 In 1914, Nichols, a soldier, sick of killing, returns to his Arizona home town, named after his family, and is strong-armed into serving as sheriff by the Ketcham clan, who run the area. ...

 Marshal Earp keeps the law, first in Kansas and later in Arizona, using his over-sized pistols and a variety of sidekicks.
 Most of the saga is based loosely on fact, with historical badguys...
 See full summary »

 In 1914, Nichols, a soldier, sick of killing, returns to his Arizona home town, named after his family, and is strong-armed into serving as sheriff by the Ketcham clan, who run the area.
-Nichols, who doesn't believe in toting a gun, scoots around via an Indian motorcycle.
+Nichols, who doesn't believe in toting a gun, scoots around via a Harley-Davidson motorcycle.
 The Ketchams install as deputy their relative, Mitch Mitchell.
 The nasty deputy has a dog named Slump, and Mitchell is very dumb.
 A business-savvy local gal has an undefined relationship with Nichols, but it's obvious there's lots of action in the back rooms of her saloon.
 The strict moral lines of traditional Westerns are absent in this very Vietnam War era show's view of the Old West's dying days: the Ketchams aren't all bad, and little-respected Sheriff Nichols wouldn't mind ripping off the town to head for Mexico.
 Written by

 13 of 15 people found this review helpful.

 Was this review helpful to you?